 Natural progesterone cream supplementation should be used in the recommended amounts to reduce most symptoms of hormone imbalance.

 If you don’t have a suitable amount of natural progesterone in your body, your estrogen is NOT balanced, and NOT controlled.
 Estrogen and progesterone counterbalance each other in the human body.

 Fibroids can be kept from growing in size with natural progesterone and can cause the fibroids to either shrink in size or disappear altogether!
 With the cream, your fibroids can be kept from growing until menopause, after which they may shrink more and even disappear.

-Estrogen stimulates the uterine fibroids growth and it also promotes cell division and growth, and lower levels of estrogen after menopause causes the fibroids to shrink.
+Estrogen stimulates the uterine fibroid growth and it also promotes cell division and growth and lower levels of estrogen after menopause causes the fibroids to shrink.

 Natural progesterone cream can stop further proliferation of the endometrial cells and may keep fibroids from growing in size.

 If you have mild to moderate symptoms of endometriosis, you may not have to resort to surgery.
 Make sure you use one ounce of natural progesterone cream supplementation a week.